WAN Design Requirements

 • Once the move is detected, the mappings between EIDs and RLOCs are updated by the new xTR.

 • Updating the RLOC-to-EID mappings allows traffic to be redirected to the new locations without causing any updates or churn in the underlying routing.
-Transparent to the core.
+It is transparent to the core.

 By distributing data packets across multiple paths, triangular routing helps balance the network load.
 This ensures that no single path becomes overwhelmed with traffic, preventing congestion and optimizing network performance.
 Load balancing improves network efficiency and minimizes latency, resulting in faster data transmission.

-One of the critical advantages of triangular routing is its fault tolerance capabilities.
+One critical advantage of triangular routing is its fault tolerance capabilities.
 In the event of a link failure or network congestion on one path, the other two paths can still carry the data packets to their destination.
 This redundancy ensures that the network remains operational despite adverse conditions, reducing the risk of data loss and maintaining uninterrupted connectivity.

 Summary: Triangular Routing